rivencxl/sbt-antlr4/README.md

 ## How to use

-Put your .g4 files in `src/main/antlr4` directory and make `project/sbt-antlr4.sbt` file with the following contents:
+Put your .g4 files in `src/main/antlr4` directory and put Antlr4Plugin.scala in `project/`:

-    addSbtPlugin("com.simplytyped" % "sbt-antlr4" % "0.7.11")

-And, add `antlr4Settings` to your `build.sbt` file.
+Then, add `antlr4Settings` to your `build.sbt` file.

     antlr4Settings